Florida Traffic Ticket Myths

 Traffic tickets don't transfer to other states

-You can't escape a ticket by travelling across state borders.
+You can't escape a ticket by traveling across state borders.
 Either way you have to pay the fine, go to traffic school and/or go to court.

 Nope.
 Sadly, even if you feel compelled to speed because of the pace of those driving around you (or are passing you like you're standing still) this is not a legally valid reason for speeding and will not hold up in a court of law.